A Women’s Perspective on Packing for a Rafting Trip

 You’ve signed up for a rafting trip, and received your packing list.
 But something is missing, right?
 It might be a woman’s perspective.

 Now, I’m not recommending you toss the list all together.
 As a former river guide, I can say with certainty that you’re going to want everything that’s mentioned.
 After all, it’s on the packing list for a reason.
 But no packing list is ever a one-size-fits-all document.
 So, from one woman to another, here’s a bit of insider info.
-I give you the girlfriend’s guide to packing for a rafting trip…
+I give you the women’s guide to packing for a rafting trip…

 Clothing